LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 {...}
 ```

-Reusing the `GetSequences` method from the `Concat` section, we see that the evaluation of the outer (IEnumerable) sequence is eager.
+Reusing the `GetSequences` method from the `Concat` section, we see that `Amb` evaluates the outer (IEnumerable) sequence completely before subscribing to any of the sequences it returns.

 ```csharp
 GetSequences().Amb().Dump("Amb");